CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

 - the one-hot regime indicators (e.g. `regime_normal_calm`, `regime_high_vol_breakout`,
   `regime_deep_liquidity_reconfig`), with one regime omitted as the baseline.

-I can then estimate a simple linear regression of the form:
+I then estimate a simple linear regression of the form:

 $$
 \mathrm{RV}^{(24h)}_{t+1}